-Also avoid watching TV or looking at a phone within 30 minutes to an hour of going to bed as the light from the screen can alter your circadian rhythm.
-Also avoid keeping any screens in the bedroom that may tempt you before bed or during the night.
+Also, avoid watching TV or looking at your phone within 30 minutes to an hour of going to bed as the light from the screen can alter your circadian rhythm.
+Avoid keeping any screens in the bedroom that may tempt you before bed or during the night.
 Instead, try meditation or journaling prior to bed (we highly recommend Headspace).

 Set a schedule to go to bed at the same time every night and stick to it, that way your internal clock will set itself.
 The first few days of this might be difficult, but don't give up too soon!
 This might take some adjustment over a few weeks to find your ideal time to go to sleep.

 And finally, create an environment that is a comfortable temperature with soft lighting to let your body and mind calm down for the day.